crccheck/dockr/README.md

 Build a tagged container imaged based on a *path*

+To build an image called `redis` where the Dockerfile is located at ./redis:
 ```bash
 $ dockr b redis/
 ```

 You can also use relative paths, or leave it blank to use the current working directory.

+*Alternative to: `docker build -t redis redis/`*

 ### bash